 WHEREAS, (STATE’S) residents are responsive to public education measures and are able to take personal steps to increase their safety from fire, especially in their homes; and

-THEREFORE, I (GOVERNOR’S NAME) Governor of (STATE) do hereby proclaim October 6-12, 2013, as Fire Prevention Week throughout this state, and I urge all the people of (STATE) by checking their kitchens for fire hazards and using safe cooking practices during Fire Prevention Week 2013, and to support the many public safety activities and efforts of (STATE’S) fire and emergency services.
+THEREFORE, I (GOVERNOR’S NAME) Governor of (STATE) do hereby proclaim October 5-11, 2014, as Fire Prevention Week throughout this state, and I urge all the people of (STATE) to test their smoke alarms at least every month by pushing the test button, and to support the many public safety activities and efforts of (STATE’S) fire and emergency services during Fire Prevention Week 2014.